Carl Gustav Jacob Jacobi: Scientific contributions

 Jacobi was the first to apply elliptic functions to number theory, for example proving Fermat's two-square theorem and Lagrange's four-square theorem, and similar results for 6 and 8 squares.

-His other work in number theory continued the work of C. F. Gauss: new proofs of quadratic reciprocity and introduction of the Jacobi symbol; contributions to higher reciprocity laws, investigations of continued fractions, and the invention of Jacobi sums.
+His other work in number theory continued the work of Gauss: new proofs of quadratic reciprocity, and the introduction of the Jacobi symbol; contributions to higher reciprocity laws, investigations of continued fractions, and the invention of Jacobi sums.

 He was also one of the early founders of the theory of determinants.
 In particular, he invented the Jacobian determinant formed from the n2 partial derivatives of n given functions of n independent variables, which plays an important part in changes of variables in multiple integrals, and in many analytical investigations.
 In 1841 he reintroduced the partial derivative ∂ notation of Legendre, which was to become standard.

 He was one of the first to introduce and study the symmetric polynomials that are now known as Schur polynomials, giving the so-called bialternant formula for these, which is a special case of the Weyl character formula, and deriving the Jacobi–Trudi identities.
-He also discovered the Desnanot–Jacobi formula for determinants, which underlie the Plucker relations for Grassmannians.
+He also discovered the Desnanot–Jacobi formula for determinants, which underlie the Plücker relations for Grassmannians.

 Students of vector fields, Lie theory, Hamiltonian mechanics and operator algebras often encounter the Jacobi identity, the analog of associativity for the Lie bracket operation.

 Planetary theory and other particular dynamical problems likewise occupied his attention from time to time.
 While contributing to celestial mechanics, he introduced the Jacobi integral (1836) for a sidereal coordinate system.
 His theory of the last multiplier is treated in Vorlesungen über Dynamik, edited by Alfred Clebsch (1866).

 He left many manuscripts, portions of which have been published at intervals in Crelle's Journal.
 His other works include Commentatio de transformatione integralis duplicis indefiniti in formam simpliciorem (1832), Canon arithmeticus (1839), and Opuscula mathematica (1846–1857).
-His Gesammelte Werke (1881–1891) were published by the Berlin Academy.
+His Gesammelte Werke (1881–1891), or collected works, were published by the Berlin Academy.